gfouche/estate-planning-agent-gateway/sample.md

 2. **Generate the will document** based on the current answers?
 3. **Create a visual flowchart** of the estate plan?
 4. **Add missing information** (like alternate representatives)?

+### New Response: Excellent!
+I've successfully updated your will to include your son.
+Here's what was changed:

+## Updated Information:
+**Child Added:**
+- **Name**: Glynn Fouche Jr
+- **Nickname**: G-Money
+- **Date of Birth**: 12/12/1993
+- **Has Children**: Changed from "no" to "yes"

+**Updated Residuary Distribution (Equal Three-Way Split):**
+- **Glynn Fouche Jr**: 33.33%
+- **Mike Kyle Fouche**: 33.33%
+- **Doctors without Borders**: 33.34%

+*(Note: I gave Doctors without Borders the extra 0.01% to make it total exactly 100%)*

+Your will now includes your son G-Money as a beneficiary with an equal share alongside Mike Kyle Fouche and Doctors without Borders.

+Is there anything else you'd like to modify or add to your will?
+You could consider:
+- Adding alternate representatives
+- Any specific gifts for your son or others
+- Guardian provisions (if needed)
+- Or are you ready to proceed with generating the final document?